conradakunga/Blog/_posts/2020-05-27-jekyll-ruby-and-openssh.md

 Initially I tried to [install and run](https://jekyllrb.com/docs/installation/) it on Windows.

-Running Ruby navively on Windows is not something I would recommend for anyone that enjoys their sanity, in particular if you need to build gems.
+Running Ruby natively on Windows is not something I would recommend for anyone that enjoys their sanity, in particular if you need to build gems.

 It's not impossible - it's just difficult.
 You have to install a whole bunch of supporting infrastructure to get everything working correctly.